michaelperrin/symfony-docker/README.md

     docker-compose up -d
     docker-compose exec php composer install

-You can now visit http://localhost and see the default Symfony page.
+You can now visit http://localhost:8080 and you will see the default Symfony page.

 ## Useful commands